jcoglan/infer/tapl/15-1-simply-typed-lambda-calculus-with-subtyping.md

 match the abstraction's parameter type.
 We can allow this by changing `T-App` to say, if the abstraction has type `T1 → T2`, and the argument has type `T`, and `T` is a subtype of `T1`, then the application has type `T2`.

+Note that by placing the subtyping premise at the end, we only attempt to derive it once `T` and `T1` are known via the first two premises.
+This means the `<:` relation is used to check, rather than to construct a solution.
+Placing the subtyping premise first causes programs to loop indefinitely.

     rule T-App {
       $Γ ⊢ $t1 : ($T1 → $T2) / $Γ ⊢ $t2 : $T / $T <: $T1